patrickboston/isc-deploy-tool/README.md

         tokenUrl: "https://<env>.api.identitynow.com/oauth/token",
     }
 ```

+> [!NOTE]
+> Environment variables can be used instead of using this configuration file.
+This allows a build server or CI/CD pipeline to inject these variables into the process.
+The required environment variables are `BASE_URL`, `TOKEN_URL`, `CLIENT_ID`, and `CLIENT_SECRET`.
+The values of these environment variables should reflect the same as documented above

 - `reverse.target.js` - Contains entries specific for each config file that you would want to perform reverse-tokenization on when running the `export` command.
 Each entry under config file contains a key for the JSONPath of where to replace the value with the token specified.
 Reverse-tokenization simply means replacing the value of an entry in an object that is exported with a common token which can be replaced with an actual value when deploying that object to another environment
 ```js
 export default